ONSdigital/ras-secure-message/API.md

    * Using multiple parameters: `GET /messages?limit=2&label=INBOX&survey=12345678981047653839`

 Note that if the user is a respondent the get messages returns messages which match the uuid of the user passed in the JWT and that satisfy any additional filter criteria.
 If the user is internal then it matches messages sent to all internal users that satisfy the additional filter criteria .
 Typically that would be restricted by survey_id so that only messages  of a specific survey are returned.

-Note, it is possible to retrieve drafts via Get messages by setting a label parameter of DRAFT

 #### Example JSON Response